 Keep in mind that software jobs dominate the job-desirability rankings based on whatever metric you can imagine: salary, demand, availability, and expected growth.
 I may be biased because I love what I do, but careers in software exist in the uncommon intersection of “pays well,” “fun,” and “available everywhere.”

 If we lived in an equitable society where access to quality education wasn’t determined in part by a person’s wealth or race and negative gender stereotypes didn’t deter women from pursuing STEM careers, would we see these same disparities?
 Of course not!
 There are social justice issues lurking beneath these cut and dry statistics that involve systemic inequality.

 “Diversity Is Good for Business”… And?

 However, social equity is completely disconnected from how people argue for diversity in tech.
 If you Google “why diversity is important in tech,” the first ten articles lead with a variant of “It’s good for business.”
 It’s worth noting that a foundational premise of the now-infamous memo is that diversity only matters in terms of its value to Google as a profit-driven enterprise.
 Google lists diversity as a value sans justification, so that premise might not be wrong.

 In my view, “valuing diversity” requires a moral argument that acknowledges inequity.
 Otherwise, “We value diversity” means nothing more than “We recognize that we’ll be more successful if we’re less homogenous.”
 And in an industry with gross disparity where white and male are often (wrongly) considered default, that’s akin to saying someone is valued for their other-ness—not their experience, skill, or work ethic.
-Here’s a great example of how that sort of message is harmful.

 In fact, diversity is a value that comes from a group, not an individual, even though individual identities are valuable.
 When I say that I value diversity, what I really mean is that: